How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 The job of your advertisement is to take people through this journey.
 Few advertisers plan their customer avatar, strategizing what users need to see and hear before pulling out their credit card.

-There are industries and brands who depend on identity, but this is a luxury afforded to big budgets.
+There are industries and brands who depend on identity to convert ads, but this is a luxury afforded to big budgets.
 Jack Daniels doesn’t need to bombard you with facts for you to believe that their whiskey is better than their competitors’.
 Coca-Cola never proves that they use 50% more cola berries than other companies.
 Gucci doesn’t have to list the innumerable benefits of purchasing their Italian leather bags.
 Rather, in 2020 Gucci employed the hashtag #GucciAbsoluteBeginners to challenge artists to create their first film.
 Coca-Cola is all about feeling good when you drink their caffeinated sugar.

 Coca-Cola Facebook ad with corporate branding during the pandemic.